oracle/terraform-provider-oci/website/docs/d/core_boot_volume_backups.html.markdown

 * `freeform_tags` - Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
 * `id` - The OCID of the boot volume backup.
 * `image_id` - The image OCID used to create the boot volume the backup is taken from.
+* `is_indefinite_retention_enabled` - feature that preserves backup data from modification or deletion to ensure it remains available for legal or regulatory investigations or litigation, regardless of standard retention policies.
+This is an optional field.
+If it is not specified, it is set to null, no legal hold will be applied to the backups.
+* `is_prevent_deletion_enabled` - Prevent backups from being deleted during the configured retention period.
+This is an optional field.
+If it is not specified, it is set to null, prevent deletion will not be applied to the backups.
+* `is_retention_lock_enabled` - feature that prevents deletion or alteration of backup data for a specified period to ensure data protection and regulatory compliance.
+This is an optional field.
+If it is not specified, it is set to null, no retention lock will be applied to the backups.
+This feature should be used in conjunction with the retention-period field.
 * `kms_key_id` - The OCID of the Vault service master encryption assigned to the boot volume backup.
 For more information about the Vault service and encryption keys, see [Overview of Vault service](https://docs.cloud.oracle.com/iaas/Content/KeyManagement/Concepts/keyoverview.htm) and [Using Keys](https://docs.cloud.oracle.com/iaas/Content/KeyManagement/Tasks/usingkeys.htm).
+* `retention_period` - This field is used to define the retention period for backups.
+This is an optional field.
+If it is not specified, it is set to null, no retention period will be applied to the backups.
+	* `retention_time_amount` - The value to enter for the amount of retention time should be a numerical figure (such as 1, 7, 30, etc.) that corresponds to the period specified in the retention time unit property (such as YEARS, DAYS).
+The combination of these two properties determines the total length of the retention period.
+	* `retention_time_unit` - The value you can assign to the Time Unit property for this Duration may be either "YEARS" or "DAYS".
 * `size_in_gbs` - The size of the boot volume, in GBs.
 * `source_boot_volume_backup_id` - The OCID of the source boot volume backup.
 * `source_type` - Specifies whether the backup was created manually, or via scheduled backup policy.